codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Saved Heroku deployment](screenshots/saved-heroku-deployment.png)

 The Codeship will deploy our application to Heroku the next time we push to our GitHub repository.
-Let's add a paragraph "And I set it up in 2 minutes" to our template.
+Now let's push a change and see if it gets deployed.
+I add a paragraph "I just deployed my Ruby on Rails app with the Codeship" to the landing page.

 ![Added Paragraph](screenshots/added-paragraph.png)